Roufusport MMA Academy

 The Roufusport day:

 The gym's striking depth — with Duke Roufus directly coaching — has produced some of the most distinctive technical strikes in MMA history.
-Anthony Pettis's Showtime kick at WEC 53 is on the short list of most-replayed MMA moments.
+Anthony Pettis's Showtime kick at WEC 53 is on the short list of most-replayed MMA moments, and the broader Pettis-brothers technical catalog (the spinning kicks, the flying knees, the lead-leg side kicks) has been studied across the MMA coaching community.

 The legacy

-Roufusport demonstrated that a kickboxing-foundation gym could produce championship-level MMA athletes across multiple weight classes.
-The current Belal Muhammad welterweight title reign confirms the program's continued championship credibility.
+Roufusport demonstrated that a kickboxing-foundation Midwest gym could produce championship-level MMA athletes across multiple weight classes.
+The current Belal Muhammad welterweight title reign confirms the program's continued championship credibility — Roufusport is one of the few US MMA gyms with continuous championship-level activity from 2010 (Pettis at WEC) through the present (Muhammad at welterweight).

 Other gyms